 The American Staffordshire was a descendant of the pits that were originally used for pit dog fighting and bull baiting.
 However, the American Staffordshire was mostly used for livestock purposes as well as hunting.
 The American Staffordshire was a great pet, by all accounts.

 However, there were those who used pit bulls or American Staffordshires to guard the premises when they were carrying out nefarious activities.
 These dogs were taught to attack anything and everything—and that’s where the pit gets a negative reputation.
-These dogs were taught to be aggressive.
+These were taught to be aggressive and dangerous dogs.

-When these dogs became known for their aggressive nature, laws that banned the ownership of the breed began to spring up.
+When these dogs became known for their aggressive nature and pit bull attacks became common, laws that banned the ownership of the breed began to spring up.
 Readers should also know that other breeds have fallen under this category as well—German Shepherds have had a bad reputation for turning on their owners.
 It is often unfounded.
 Rottweilers and Dobermans have also had to fight this negative reputation.

 The Temperament Test